isomerpages/mlaw-acd/events/onboarding-conference/_posts/2019-04-12-onboarding-conference-on-23-may-2019.md

 ---
 layout: post
-title:  Onboarding Conferences
+title:  Onboarding Conference on 23 May 2019
-date:   2019-04-11
+date:   2019-04-12
-permalink: /events/onboarding-conference/Onboarding-Conferences/
+permalink: /events/onboarding-conference/Onboarding-Conference-on-23-May-2019/
 ---
 <a href="/images/Flyer617M.pdf"><img src="/images/Flyer617M.png"></a><br>

-The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be conducting onboarding conferences for regulated dealers on **6 May 2019 (Mon)** and **17 May 2019 (Fri)**.
+The Anti-Money Laundering/Countering the Financing of Terrorism Division ("**ACD**") of the Ministry of Law will be conducting an onboarding conference for regulated dealers on **23 May 2019 (Thu)**.
 Details as follow:
 <br>
 <table>
   <tr>